YelloNox/YouTube-UnBlock/README.md

 # YouTube UnBlock

-**Status:** This project is fully functional as of 10/27/2023. (bugs bugs bugs.
+**Status:** This project is fully(ish) functional as of 11/14/2023. (bugs bugs bugs.
 Can't catch-em-all)

 ## Is this blocker getting in the way?
 ![a rat](/img/YouTube-ad-blocker-not-experiment-dark.png)

 ## 🩹 Look no further, as here is a bandied
-The script [DeBlock](/YouTube-DeBlock.user.js) finds and removes the roadblock and embeds your choice of an [other Source](#custom-sources) in place of [YouTube](https://youtube.com) videos.
-You are still on the official YouTube webpage with full access to comments, likes, playlists, and recommendations.
+The script [DeBlock](/YouTube-DeBlock.user.js) finds and removes the roadblock and embeds a [better frame](#custom-sources) in place of YouTube videos.
+You are still on the official YouTube™️ webpage with full access to comments, likes, (borked playlists), and recommendations.

->Note: I did not create any of the [Custom Sources](#custom-sources) nor do I have any affiliations with them.
-I only redirect all links on "youtube.com".
+>Note: I did not create any of the [Sources](#custom-sources) nor do I have any affiliations with them.
+I only embed them into "youtube.com".

 ## 🚫 Ad-Blocker Recommendation
 This script does not block ads, it only removes the block.
 I recommend [uBlock Origin](https://github.com/gorhill/uBlock) and [Decentraleyes](https://chrome.google.com/webstore/detail/decentraleyes/ldpochfccmkkmhdbclfhpagapcfdljkj).